3 Signs That a New Relationship May Break Your Heart

 A partner who routinely focuses on their own life and hardships and rarely takes the time to fully understand a partner’s plight may cause problems in the future.

-2. A person may feel as if the new partner believes his friends and family are more important than the partner and her friends and family.
+2. They believe their friends and family are more important than the partner and the prtner's loved ones.
 For example, Bill spends a great deal of time talking about his daughters.
 Kim is impressed that he is a caring, loving, and invested dad.
 Yet she notices that Bill rarely asks about her own kids.
 When making plans, he often repeats, “My daughters come first in my life.”
 Kim agrees with his stance that his children should be his first priority.
 Yet when she needs to change plans for her kids, Bill seems annoyed and indignant.
 Kim feels as if Bill believes his children are more important than hers and that he needs to come before her children if the relationship is to progress.

 A partner who has a separate set of standards for himself or herself may be an egocentric mate.
 Moreover, any partner who makes someone feel as though they are “lucky” to be a part of his or her elite group may have narcissistic tendencies.

-3. A person feels as if the new partner glosses over his or her feelings.
+3. They gloss over their partner's feelings.
 For example, Jake lives far away from his friends and family.
 During his divorce, his ex-wife alienated him from mutual friends.
 When his closest friend in town discloses that he is relocating, Jake is devastated.
 He mentions it during a phone call with his new partner, Taylor.
 Although aware of his situation, Taylor briefly touches on it, but reverts the conversation back to himself, “It’s got to be tough not having friends and family here.
 Hey, where do you want to eat tonight?
 I have a migraine.
 I am so hungry.
 I really need to eat.
 We can talk about your friend thing at dinner.”
 Yet throughout dinner, Taylor fails to re-address the subject.
 Jake feels “stupid” for sharing his feelings in the first place.

 A partner who does not make a concerted effort to understand how a person feels when he or she is disappointed, hurt, sad, overwhelmed, lonely, or angry, may be a partner who lacks empathy.
 Empathy is the ingredient in a relationship that creates and sustains authentic closeness.
 A partner who is deficient in this department may cause a person to feel alone in a relationship—and feeling alone despite having a partner sometimes feels more isolating than actually being alone.